S3-individueel/portfolio/README.md

 Implement: You implement a continuous integration and delivery solution (using e.g. Gitlab CI and Docker).

 ### how I plan to show this learning outcome in my project:

+The backend api gets build and deployed to an Azure Web Service whenever a commit is pushed to the GitHub main branch.

 ## 5 Cultural differences and ethics